vanvalenlab/kiosk-console/docs/source/DEVELOPER.rst

 If you are interested in deploying your own specialized models using the kiosk, you can easily develop a custom consumer.

-For a guide on how to build a custom pipeline, please see :ref:`CUSTOM-JOB`.
+For a guide on how to build a custom pipeline, please see :doc:`CUSTOM-JOB`.

 Accessing cluster metrics and logging using OpenVPN
 ---------------------------------------------------